kathrinnp/DarkRayNet/README.md

 ### Examples

-We have set up two examples to aid further understanding of the usage of the tool.
+We have set up three examples to aid further understanding of the usage of the tool.

 - "Example_INJ.BRK.py" - A python file that prints out exemplary cosmic ray spectra based on arbitrarily defined input parameters.
 This file can also be run to check whether all requirements are installed correctly.
 Here the propagation setup we chose for the example is the 'INJ.BRK' model with default parameters.

 - "Example_DIFF.BRK_Notebook.ipynb" - A jupyter notebook in which some exemplary spectra are plotted for a visualization of the outputs of the tool.
 Here the propagation setup we chose for the example is the 'DIFF.BRK' model.

+- "Example_Antideuteron_DRN.ipynb" - A jupyter notebook in which some exemplary antideuteron spectra are plotted to visualize the effects of the coalescence parameters.

 ________________________________________________________________